 Erected by Wildlife Conservation Society.

 Topics.
-This historical marker is listed in these topic lists: Animals • Environment • Settlements & Settlers.
-A significant historical year for this entry is 1925.
+This historical marker is listed in these topic lists: Animals • Environment • Science & Medicine.
+A significant historical year for this entry is 1998.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Life and Times of the Coyote (here, next to this marker); What's Amazing about this Aviary? (about 300 feet away, measured in a direct line); Bison: An American Icon Saved (about 300 feet away); Puma: The Hunted (about 400 feet away); Puma (about 400 feet away); Our rescued pumas (about 400 feet away); Black, Trans & Alive (Qweens Song), 2021 (about 400 feet away); Pronghorn: Masters of Migration (about 400 feet away).
+Canadian Lynx (here, next to this marker); Our rescued pumas (within shouting distance of this marker); Puma (within shouting distance of this marker); Puma: The Hunted (within shouting distance of this marker); Our Rescued Eagles (within shouting distance of this marker); What's Amazing about this Aviary? (about 300 feet away, measured in a direct line); Bison: An American Icon Saved (about 400 feet away); Coyote (about 400 feet away).
 Touch for a list and map of all markers in Queens.